A total of 134 women have been safeguarded and five people convicted of modern slavery offences as the result of a Metropolitan Police investigation

 During the Met’s investigation to bring these offenders to justice, specialist officers identified over 300 potential victims of trafficking, of which 134 women were safeguarded by the team.

-They will be sentenced on at the same court on Friday, 27 May.
+They will be sentenced at the same court on Friday, 27 May.

 Acting Detective Inspector Esther Richardson, from Central Specialist Crime, said: “I am pleased we have been able to uncover the true scale of this illegal operation.
 My team worked tirelessly to identify and safeguard hundreds of other women across London who were being exploited by this organised criminal group.